Postgraduate Courses in Flood and Coastal Risk Management

 - Single modules can also be taken as CPD.

 The course is designed to be flexible and can be taken part-time over a maximum of five years.
 Delivery can be tailored to individual needs to provide accessible training and allow the course to be taken whilst working.
-Delegates can choose from the following core modules, each of which are worth 15 credits:
+Delegates can choose from the following core modules, each of which is worth 15 credits:

 - Catchment Hydrology and Assessment (LEC.444)